OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/linking.md

 NODE_ENV=test zos push --deploy-dependencies --network local
 ```

-There is one caveat here with the `--deploy-dependencies`.
-We mentioned that
+There is one caveat here with the `--deploy-dependencies` flag.
+We mentioned
-this feature is about reusing packages that were already deployed, and we do
+that this feature is about reusing packages that were already deployed, and we
-have already deployed versions of openzeppelin-eth and many other packages to
+do have already deployed versions of openzeppelin-eth and many other packages
-mainnet, ropsten, rinkeby and kovan.
+to mainnet, ropsten, rinkeby and kovan.
 However, on this guide we are not using
 any of those networks, instead we started a local development network with
 Truffle that is empty.
 So, `--deploy-dependencies` tells ZeppelinOS to deploy
 to the network the EVM packages we depend on.
 This has to be done only once,